10 Factors to Consider with Any Second Residency

 2. Quality of Life

-There are two ways to use residency: “paper residency”, as explained in my recent video and the more traditional path.
-Paper residency involves obtaining a residence permit in a country that doesn’t require your physical presence, whereas the traditional route is used by people who want to actually live there.
+Paper residency involves obtaining a residence permit in a country that doesn’t require your physical presence, whereas the traditional route is used by people who want to actually live

-For example, the internet has been buzzing for years about how Paraguay allows you to fly there, make a bank deposit, get residency, and then leave and rarely if ever come back before applying for citizenship.
+For example, the internet has been buzzing for years about how Paraguay allows you to fly there, make a bank deposit, get residency, and then leave and rarely, if ever, come back before applying for citizenship.

-This is “paper residency” used for a specific purpose.
+This is “paper residency”, used for a specific purpose.
 In the case of Paraguay in particular, this hasn’t been working out as well as recently, but you get the idea.

-However, the same person might also want to actually live in Costa Rica and might get residence there to assure that he won’t be refused entry when coming as a tourist for the nineteenth time.
-This person will want to choose a country of residence that offers a great quality of life, which is why Costa Rica and Malaysia have more bona fide residents than Paraguay and Laos.
+However, the same person might also want to actually live in Costa Rica and might get residence there to ensure that he won’t be refused entry when coming as a tourist for the nineteenth time.

 However, I recommend that you factor quality of life no matter what reason you have to seek residency.
 You never know when you might need a place to go for safety, tax, or other reasons, and it’s better to have the legal ability to live in a place that is pleasant if that’s possible.

-For that reason, I sometimes counsel people to set up residency in a larger country like Mexico that has a wide array of living options, sceneries, and cultures.
+For that reason, I sometimes counsel people to set up residency in a larger country like Mexico which has a wide array of living options, sceneries, and cultures.
 Residency in Monaco might sound nice, but you might get tired of spending time there, too.

 3. Physical Presence Requirement